qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 This example only creates a trivial class `my.cool.Class`.
-A typical class declaration contains OO features like constructor, instance members, static members, etc. This additional information is provided as a second parameter in form of a map.
+A typical class declaration contains OO features like constructor, instance members, static members, etc. This additional information is provided as a second argument in the form of a map.
 Since the entire class definition is given in `qx.Class.define()`, it is called a "closed form" of class
 declaration: :